HolyStik/HolyStik/README.md

 # HolyStik

-HolyStik is a beginner-friendly programming language inspired by Swift and HTML.
+HolyStik is a beginner-friendly programming language inspired by Swift, HTML, and Python.
 It is designed for simplicity, making it easy for new developers to learn.

 ## Features
 - **Simple and Readable Syntax**: Inspired by Swift with an emphasis on clarity.